 “That’s great, Tina!

 This memory is etched in my soul.
-I treasure it since so many memories of my childhood years had to be healed by God’s compassion.
+I treasure it since so many memories of my childhood years are not nice.
 As a child, I didn’t see my dad relaxed and content very often; his time was usually spent on projects or sports or shouting and it’s the latter that makes this single moment a gift from God.

 As children, it is appropriate to want a parent, a favorite teacher or any regular caregiver to be our greatest fan.
 We are born needing affirming words.
 Studies have been done showing that babies respond differently whether they see a frown or a smile.